There is no danger that we will ever learn too much; and there is so much to know about doing God’s will. So, let’s start with some fundamentals.

 Doesn’t it make godly sense to just do exactly what Jesus and his Apostles said to do?
 If we don’t think so, perhaps we need to read the rest of the book of Acts.
 It is clear in the nine detailed conversions that they said and did the same things every time.
 It is also implied in the ones that lack the complete details.

-Hear the Word of God, the good news of salvation, believe, that is have faith in God, in his Word and his promises.
-Confess Jesus as Lord and Christ (“who are you LORD?”).
-Repent of our past godless deeds, turning away from your sins, and be immersed in water to wash away those sins – and as Saul would later write, “To rise and walk in newness of life?”
+Once more: Hear the Word of God, the good news of salvation, believe, that is have faith in God, in his Word and his promises.
+Confess Jesus as both Lord and Christ (“who are you LORD?”).
+Repent of our past godless deeds, turning away from your sins, and then be immersed in water to wash away those sins – and as Saul would later write, “To rise and walk in newness of life?”

 So, how would you answer the question: “What would you have me to do, Lord?”